Skip to main content

 Cloudflare

-If you use Cloudflare for your target, then we recommend allowlisting the scanner in the Firewall and also allowing the scanner to bypass and Web Application Filtering that may be in place.
+If you use Cloudflare for your target, then we recommend allowlisting the scanner in the Firewall and also allowing the scanner to bypass any Web Application Filtering that may be in place.

-Due to the fact that Cloudflare provide both WAF and Firewall services, we have a dedicated article on how to do this here.
+Because Cloudflare provides both WAF and Firewall services, we have a dedicated article on how to do this here.

 Targets overwhelmed

-If your target cannot handle a large amount of traffic, it may have been overwhelmed and stopped responding.
-In this case, you may want to look at the available resources on the machine or throttle the scan speed which may prevent it being overwhelmed.
+If your target cannot handle high traffic, it may become overwhelmed and stop responding.
+In this case, you may want to look at the available resources on the machine or throttle the scan speed to prevent it from being overwhelmed.

 Hosting Provider blocking